Hussam-Turjman/blitzmanager/README.md

 # BlitzManager
-BlitzManager is a simple high level manager that uses package managers for C/C++ dependencies.
+BlitzManager is a simple adjustable manager that uses package managers for C/C++ dependencies.
 It can also be used to create CMake project templates.